mapbox/tile-count/README.md

 Produces a new count file from the specified count files, summing the counts for any points duplicated between the two.

-* `-s binsize`: The precision of all locations in the output file will be reduced as specified.
+* `-s` *binsize*: The precision of all locations in the output file will be reduced as specified.
-* `-q': Silence the progress indicator
+* `-q`: Silence the progress indicator

 Decoding counts
 ---------------